joemoose/dungeoneers.d20/docs/equipment.md

 - ***Slashing***: Damage against **unarmored** and **light armor** is *Enhanced*.
 - ***Reload***: Requires an action to reload and ready.
 - ***STR***: Using the weapon requires a minimum STR score.
 If your STR is less than the requirement, the damage is *Impaired*.
-- ***Thrown***: This weapon can attack a target in the same zone or be thrown at a target in an adjacent zone.
+- ***Thrown***: This weapon can attack an opponent in the same zone or be thrown at a target in an adjacent zone.
 - ***Two-handed***: This weapon requires two hand slots.
 - ***Versatile***: This weapon has two entries noted under damage; it deals the first wielded with one hand and adds the bonus damage die when wielded with both hands (roll both dice, take the best).